-Taking an east-west course across Tampa, Florida 618 is the tolled Selmon Crosstown Expressway.
+Taking an east-west course across Tampa, Florida State Road 618 is the tolled Selmon Crosstown Expressway.
 Partially an elevated highway, the state road is the most direct route between Brandon and Downtown, and the fastest way across South Tampa to the Gandy Bridge along U.S. 92.

 In 1960, planners wanted to build a second east/west freeway in Tampa about five miles north of Interstate 4.
-Traffic along Florida 574 would eventually be too much for the arterial to handle, and it would require a separate freeway corridor in addition to Interstate 4.
+Traffic along SR 574 would eventually be too much for the arterial to handle, and it would require a separate freeway corridor in addition to Interstate 4.
 In 1962, a feasibility study done by Wilbur Smith and Associates told the Department of Roads that the freeway would better serve needs south of Interstate 4 and more efficiently address traffic demands from the burgeoning suburban areas of Brandon and South Tampa.

 The 1962 freeway plan shows the Crosstown Expressway basically in the same place it was eventually built.
 West of Downtown the freeway followed a railroad and split at US 92.
 The western arm would traverse the Gandy Bridge to St. Petersburg and the southern arm would go south through MacDill AFB and over the Hillsborough Bay Causeway to connect back to Interstate 75 near Apollo Beach.
 East of Downtown, the expressway was labeled as the "Palm River Expressway" and was planned to link to what was eventually proposed as the Interstate 75E bypass east of Tampa.